aspose-font/Aspose.Font-Documentation/java/font-converter/woff2-to-woff/_index.md

 From this article, you will find out how to convert fonts from `WOFF2` to `WOFF` format with the help of Aspose solution.
 ____

-First, you need to import the following classes:
+First, you need to iuse the following statements:

 {{< highlight java >}}
     package com.aspose.font;